privet56/ngLoadOnScroll/README.md

 ## Q&A
    * Q: How to reset list-element state on list-ele reuse?
       * A: override @Input setter and reset internal state in it!
+   * Q: ChangeDetectorRef.detectChanges sometimes fails & throws an exception
+      * A: Don't worry, it can happen when list elements are **reused**; old/invalid elements cannot be (and don't need to be) re-rendered.

 ## Lib Sizes:
 1. visualize lib size to see, which lib is small enough